killuaDev/irishGuide/Laarchanuuint Intro to Reading Irish Words.md

 #### Some Examples
 + *a ngol* (their crying) - /a ŋol/
-+ a gciall (their sense) - /a giəl/
++ a gciall (their sense) - /a gʹiəl/
 + a bhfuinneog - /a vinʹoːg/

 ---

 The information here is added to in the pages about verb forms, which are often exceptional in their pronunciation, and in the page about /ai/ and /au/.

-There are various exceptions that aren't mentioned here, but can be seen in [[Lárchanúint Pronunciation]]
+There are various exceptions that aren't mentioned here, but can be seen in the [Pronunciation Reference](LaarchanuuintPronunciation.md)